Supreme-coder929/Mist/README.md

 # Mist | A hacker's secret toolkit

-Mist is hacker's secret toolkit.
+Mist is hacker's handy toolkit.
 It features a handful of tools that are helpful for hackers.